xutianyue/BeerLaNet/README.md

 - **Adaptive Stain separation**: Generalizes to arbitrary staining protocols without templates.
 - **Physics-Informed & Trainable**: Based on **Beer-Lambert law + algorithmic unrolling of NMF**.
 - **Plug-and-Play**: Can be integrated with any backbone (ResNet, YOLO, etc.) for downstream tasks.
-- **Robust Across Domains**: Stable and competive performance on multiple histology datasets.
+- **Robust Across Domains**: Stable and competitive performance on multiple histology datasets.

 ![pipeline_overview](docs/pipeline_overview.png)